collective/collective.developermanual/source/introduction/developermanual.rst

 This document concerns those who:

-* wish to generate a HTML version of Plone Community Developer manual
+* Wish to generate a HTML version of Plone Community Developer manual

-* need to edit templates or styles of Plone Community Developer manual, or otherwise customize Sphinx process
+* Need to edit templates or styles of Plone Community Developer manual, or otherwise customize Sphinx process

 * Need to deal with readthedocs.org integration